- slide 1 of 7

 - slide 3 of 7

 Some will say the best part of Thanksgiving is all of the wonderful food that fills our tummies and warms our hearts.
-Share some of the bountiful Thanksgiving traditions first brought to us by the Pilgrims and Indians through these food crafts that will make your taste buds tingle and mouths start to water!
+Share some of the bountiful Thanksgiving traditions first brought to us by the Pilgrims and Native Americans through these food crafts that will make your taste buds tingle and mouths start to water!

 - Orange construction paper